Back To Top

 No virtual workout classes

-Although we noticed that the RowErg is quite functional looking, it is designed with ergonomics in mind.
+Although the RowErg is quite functional-looking, it is designed with ergonomics in mind.
 So, it's comfortable to use even for extended periods.
-There's no getting around that the air resistance mechanism is loud, so you'll need a dedicated space to exercise in, but after testing it out, we felt that it easily deserves its place as one of the top rowing machines.
+There's no getting around that the air resistance mechanism is loud, so you'll need a dedicated space to exercise in, but on balance, it deserves its place as our top rowing machine overall.

-Hydrow Wave being tested by Harry Bullmore for Fit&Well
+Hydrow Wave rowing machine being tested by Harry Bullmore for Fit&Well

 (Image credit: Harry Bullmore)